 “I want to do something for my career where I am removing those types of barriers, not just for myself, but other people as well,” said Jaferi, now an experienced diversity and inclusion professional.

-In her new role as Yorkville’s Diversity Consultant, Jaferi will be able to draw on her law background in human rights and equity to help develop, implement and administer various diversity programs, education and training to advance and support a diverse and inclusive workplace, as well as inclusive service provision in the higher education sector.
+In her new role as Yorkville’s Director of Diversity, Equity and Inclusion, Jaferi will be able to draw on her law background in human rights and equity to help develop, implement and administer various diversity programs, education and training to advance and support a diverse and inclusive workplace, as well as inclusive service provision in the higher education sector.

 Jaferi joined Yorkville University from the Toronto Transit Commission (TTC), where she developed the inaugural Diversity and Human Rights Executive Steering Committee, among other accomplishments.